egel-lang/egel/man/egel.1.md

 Egel code consist of expression which are evaluated eagerly.

- * Basic primitive types are integers, floats, unicode characters, and unicode strings.
+ * Basic primitives are integers, floats, unicode characters, and unicode strings.

    `0 1 2` , `0.0 3.14 -1.2` , `'a'` `'∀'` , or `"Hello World!"`